tempesta-tech/tempesta-test/README.md

 `workdir` — absolute path to a R/W directory on the host to place temporary files in.

-`ab`, `wrk` — pathes to the corresponding binaries, either absolute pathes or names available in PATH.
+`ab`, `wrk` — paths to the corresponding binaries, either absolute paths or names available in PATH.

 #### Tempesta Section